cds-snc/notification-api/scripts/postman/README.md

 Some scripts depend on the environment variables set by other scripts.
 So depends on your goal you might have to run \
 the scripts in the order they are listed in postman.

+## Demo Data

+When demoing, use the service and template listed in the Demo Data document of the team repo.